-Two types of users, why your startup should pay attention
+2 users your startup should pay attention to

 It’s been a couple of months since we’ve posted anything but rest assured

 we’re going to be kick starting this blog with new posts every week.
 We wanted